barsovichok/pyfast/README.md

   -H 'accept: application/json'
 ```

+## Work with Docker
+We buil docker image by this command: docker build . -t pyfast
+We run project in Docker by this command -  docker run -e DATABASE_ENGINE=postgresql+psycopg2://postgres:example@host.docker.internal:5432/postgres -e DATABASE_POOL_SIZE=100 -p 8002:80 pyfast
+or by docker compose up.
+Also helping program - docker compose down

 ## Contributing

 Feel free to fork this repository, make changes, and submit pull requests.
 Any contributions are welcome!